Morning Show Interview with DJ Fantail

-NAVAL AIR STATION SIGONELLA, Italy (June 26, 2024) An interview with Chaplains Religious Enrichment Development Operation (CREDO) facilitator, Mr. Richard Graves, highlighting family wellness and upcoming CREDO events.
+NAVAL AIR STATION SIGONELLA, Italy (June 27, 2024) An interview with United Service Organizations (USO) Sigonella's Senior Center Manager Casey Pizutto highlighting their upcoming events.
 American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoD personnel assigned to NAS Sigonella.
 (U.S. Navy audio by Mass Communication Specialist 1st Class Maria I. Alvarez)

 |Date Taken: